santurini/SimSiam-Tensorflow/README.md

 ## Downstream Task

-The downstream task is image classification on the [Intel Image Classification Dataset](https://www.kaggle.com/datasets/puneet6060/intel-image-classification) thta maybe is to simple for assessing the quality of contrastive learning, in the future I will test it on ImageNet.
+The downstream task is image classification on the [Intel Image Classification Dataset](https://www.kaggle.com/datasets/puneet6060/intel-image-classification) that maybe is to simple for assessing the quality of contrastive learning, in the future I will test it on ImageNet.

 ## Citations
 ```